d-g-Szabo/Social-Network-project/README.md

 🎯 Show a 404 error if a user profile doesn't exist

-🎯 Use at least 1 Radix UI Primitive or similar
+🎯 Use at least 1 Radix UI Primitive or similar (I used shadcn)

 I met all the requirements for this assignment.